ayyu/amq-encode/README.md

 # ffmpeg scripts for handicaps

-This Python 3 module simplifies 2-pass VP9/Opus encoding for AMQ using `ffmpeg`.
+This Python 3 package simplifies 2-pass VP9/Opus encoding for AMQ using `ffmpeg`.
 It's basically a wrapper with presets for [ffmpeg-python](https://github.com/kkroening/ffmpeg-python), with some hacky stuff to get 2-pass encodes working.

+You can use it to encode every resolution of a video with a single command.

 You can override a lot of the presets.
 Passing `norm=True` automatically adjusts volume levels for you.